TheCandidStartup/TheCandidStartup.github.io/_drafts/blog-analytics.md

 There's clearly a market out there for information on SaaS architecture.
 Shame so few got to the third page of Google results and clicked through.

-What were the most relevant search results with the highest position?
+What were the search results with the highest position?
+Presumably the ones where Google thought my content was most relevant.

 | Query | Position | Impressions | Clicks | Page |
 |-|-|-|-|